-If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices • United Healthcare Complete Plan; • Mercy Care Plan; or • DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA). reservation status) Lives in a home and community-based services (HCBS) setting that is not within the bounds of a tribal nation An EPD program contractor based on the customer's county of fiscal responsibility.
+Then the customer is enrolled in One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD/AIHP) NOTE When enrolling with DDD/AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
+The tribe that serves that reservation.
+The customer does not have to be a member of the contracting tribe.
+Example: A Hopi customer living within the bounds of the Navajo Tribal Nation is enrolled with the Navajo Nation.
+NOTE If the tribal nation is not served by one of the seven tribes identified as an American Indian program contractor, the person is enrolled in Native American Community Health (NACH).
+Exception: Persons who reside within the bounds of a tribal nation, but lack any tribal membership are enrolled with an elderly and/or physically disabled (EPD) program contractor.
+An EPD program contractor based on the customer's county of fiscal responsibility.